Curbstead

 The baseline: roofline on a two-story home

-For most Chicagoland homes, a roofline-only install on a two-story house starts around $800 and runs to roughly $1,200 depending on linear footage, peak count, and access.
+For most homes, a roofline-only install on a two-story house starts around $800 and runs to roughly $1,200 depending on linear footage, peak count, and access.
 That figure typically covers commercial-grade LED strands sized to your eaves, professional clip work, timers, and takedown on a lease.
 The single biggest driver at this tier is how much roofline you have and how many stories and steep pitches the crew has to reach safely.

 Full displays: trees, wreaths, and the jump to $1,600+